airalab/robonomics-wiki/docs/ru/configuration-options-description.md

 In the example it is `ttyUSB0`.
 Now you need to create new configuration file, or edit existing configuration file from previous [article](/docs/sensors-connectivity-setup/#json-configuration).
-Insert to configuration file what you see below.
+Insert what you see below to configuration file .
 Write full path to your database in file.

 <robo-wiki-note type="okay">
-Don't forget to insert your Board path to port statement and your latitude and longitude of a sensor to geo statement.
+Don't forget to insert your Board path to port statement and latitude and longitude of a sensor to geo statement.
 </robo-wiki-note>

 ```json